-In my last Retirement Coach Strategy of the Week, we talked about the misery of coming home from vacation to find that your home has been robbed and vandalized.
+In the last edition of RETIREMENT GAME PLAN, we talked about the misery of coming home from vacation to find that your home has been robbed and vandalized.

 One of the challenges, however, is that even with the best public insurance adjuster, you will never receive what you’re entitled to if you can’t recall everything you owned that was destroyed or vandalized.